seakers/3dchess/README.md

 Repository containing tools related to NASA's 3DCHESS AIST project.

-See each dorectory for installation and use instructions.
+See each directory for installation and use instructions.

 ---
 ## Contact